ALENTL/dataStructuresInC/README.md

 ## 3. Merge two sorted lists (creating new list)
 - Merging by creating a new list

-## 4. Merge two sorted lists (without new list)
+## 4. Merge two sorted lists using links
-- Merging without no new list
+- Merging by rearranging links